-RESOLUTION TO APPROVE THE NILES-BUCHANAN-CASS AREA TRANSPORTATION STUDY UNIFIED PLANNING WORK PROGRAM FOR THE FISCAL YEAR 2021
+RESOLUTION TO APPROVE THE NILES BUCHANAN CASS AREA TRANSPORTATION STUDY UNIFIED PLANNING WORK PROGRAM FOR THE FISCAL YEAR 2022

-WHEREAS, the Southwest Michigan Planning Commission (SWMPC) is the designated Metropolitan Planning Organization (MPO) for the Niles-Buchanan-Cass Area Transportation Study (NATS) according to the provisions of 23 U.S.C.
+WHEREAS, the Southwest Michigan Planning Commission (SWMPC) is the designated Metropolitan Planning Organization (MPO) for the Niles Buchanan Cass Area Study (NATS) according to the provisions of 23 U.S.C.
 134, as amended; and

-WHERAS, the SWMPC has designated the Niles-Buchanan-Cass Area Transportation Study (NATS) Policy Committee responsible for the approval of a Unified Planning Work Program (UWP) for the designated MPO planning area; and
+WHERAS, the SWMPC has designated the Niles Buchanan Cass Area Transportation Study (NATS) Policy Committee responsible for the development of a Unified Planning Work Program (UWP) for the designated MPO planning area; and

-WHEREAS, the Fiscal Year 2021 Unified Planning Work Program has been developed pursuant to 23 U.S.C.
+WHEREAS, the Fiscal Year 2022 Unified Planning Work Program has been developed pursuant to 23 U.S.C.
 134, as amended, and Section 8(f) of the Federal Transit Act;

-NOW, THEREFORE, BE IT RESOLVED, that the Niles-Buchanan-Cass Area Transportation Study Policy Committee approves the Twin Cities Area Transportation Study Unified Planning Work Program for Fiscal Year 2021.
+NOW, THEREFORE, BE IT RESOLVED, that the Transportation Study Policy Committee approves Niles Buchanan Cass Area Transportation Study (NATS) Unified Planning Work Program for Fiscal Year 2022.